Required Real Estate Disclosures When Selling Property

 Even though most states don't require it, it can be helpful to hire someone to inspect your property before a sale.
 If there are problems down the road, you can often rely on the inspector's report in claiming that you didn't know of a problem when you made your real estate disclosures.
 Inspections can be a double-edged sword, however, since once the inspector brings a problem to your attention, there's a good chance you'll have to make full disclosure of the condition of the property if it could affect its value.
 Still, there's a strong value in certainty, and getting an inspection can save you from a potential nightmare in the future.

 No, you only need to disclose them.
-You can let someone else deal with the hassle and potential costs of repair.
+You can let someone else deal with the hassle and potential costs of repair unless there is an agreement to credit your buyer for repairs through escrow.
 The issues in your disclosures could affect the valuation that a realtor or appraiser places on your property, however, so it may be worth it to make fixes where appropriate.
+If your home does not sell and you are in a position to continue living in it, knowing that you repaired problems can benefit your own safety and peace of mind as well.

 If the house you are selling was built before 1978, the Lead-Based Paint Hazard Reduction Act of 1992 requires you to: